Doha: Tourism and retail

 Doha is considered as the most important tourist city in Qatar.
 Qatar's tourism sector is also a key focus of its economic diversification strategy.
 The country is investing in the development of new tourism infrastructure, such as hotels and resorts, and promoting its cultural attractions, such as the Museum of Islamic Art and the Katara Cultural Village to attract visitors from around the world.
 In addition, Qatar Airways has become one of the world's leading airlines, connecting the country to major cities across the globe.
 Qatar has also been attracting major international events to the country, such as the FIFA World Cup 2022, which attracted over about 1 million visitors over the course of the tournament.
-The tournament itself ultimately made up 0.7–1.0 percent of Qatar’s 2022 GDP, with World Cup-related tourism and broadcasting revenue estimated at US$2.3–4.1 billion.
+The tournament itself ultimately made up 0.7–1.0 percent of Qatar's 2022 GDP, with World Cup-related tourism and broadcasting revenue estimated at US$2.3–4.1 billion.

 High and rising incomes in Qatar offer significant opportunities in culinary establishments and retail sectors.
 Premium and healthy brands are especially well received.
 Convenience food is also an increasingly important sector for younger Qataris and visitors.
 In recent years, Qatar has been taking steps to diversify its economy and reduce its reliance on oil and gas revenues.
 The country has launched several initiatives aimed at promoting non-oil sectors such as tourism, finance, and technology.
 For example, Qatar has invested heavily in building world-class infrastructure, including the Hamad International Airport and the Qatar Free Zones Authority, to attract foreign investors and businesses to set up shop in the country.
 Moreover, Qatar has also been working towards creating a more business-friendly environment by streamlining regulations and offering incentives to start-ups and small businesses.
 The country's ambition in this area can already be seen in developments like the recently completed M7 building in downtown Doha.
 This futuristic five-story construction is described as an epicentre for innovation and entrepreneurship in design, fashion, and technology.
-The latest research by the World Travel and Tourism Council (WTTC) which highlighted the top 10 cities where international travelers spent the most in 2022, showed Doha, Qatar at the number 2 spot with $16.8 bn.
+The latest research by the World Travel and Tourism Council (WTTC) which highlighted the top 10 cities where international travelers spent the most money in 2022, showed Doha at the number 2 spot with $16.8 billion.
 Qatar has received over 2.56 million visitors from January until 25 August 2023, exceeding the full year arrival figures from 2022, representing a 157 per cent increase over the same period last year, according to a report by Zawya citing figures released yesterday by Qatar Tourism (QT).
 Doha named Arab tourism capital for 2023.
 Non-GCC tourists made up 66% of all visitors in October, an increase of 10% from the previous month 2023.
-Doha in 2023 hosted International Horticultural Expo 2023, Spanning 1.7 million square meters, the event takes place in Al Bidda Park, one of the biggest parks in Doha which overlooks the Persian Gulf.
+Doha in 2023 hosted International Horticultural Expo 2023.
+Spanning 1.7 million square meters, the event took place in Al Bidda Park, one of the biggest parks in Doha, which overlooks the Persian Gulf.